 In this section of our holiday accident claims guide, we’ll address the question of “I’ve sustained an injury abroad, what to do next?”.

-If you have suffered an injury in another country, it is important to take the necessary steps to gather as much evidence as possible.
+If you have suffered an injury in another country following an accident on holiday, it is important to take the necessary steps to gather as much evidence as possible.
 Of course, seeking medical attention and getting in touch with your insurer always comes first.
 Once you have done this, you then need to take photographs of the scene and your injuries, if applicable, as well as making a note of what occurred so that you do not forget any valuable details.
 Furthermore, please report the incident to your travel company and get the contact details of anyone that witnessed what happened.

 If you’re wondering whether there are any laws in place that could give you grounds to make holiday accident claims, this section could help.